Hokan-Ashir/SFGameDataEditor/src/main/java/README.md

  - Merging sf-mod files with your GameData.cff files to get modificated data, which you can test in game

 # What it can't do
- - Almost no validations on entering values
- Text fields has only "enter only digit", "enter value greater than zero" validation.
-So if you will enter, i.e. 65536 in 2-bytes field (which has maximum value of 65535), you may expect application will crush and stun forever
  - No other languages except English, Russian, German and French
  NOTE:
  Localization name format MUST look like "messages_XX.properties", where XX is language signature.
 Register irrelevant